kibotrel/SQ-Salary/README.md

 ![commands](/screenshots/screen1.png)

-this list is retrievable by sending `PREXIF help` in any channel of the server.
+this list is retrievable by sending `!salary help` by default in any channel of the server where the bot is.

 ## Credits